cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 Assessing Information Visualization
 =======

->"One of our roles as information visualization researchers is to provide convincing evidence of utility...[which] presents special challenges for information visualization" Plaisant 2004
+>"One of our roles as information visualization researchers is to provide convincing evidence of utility...[which] presents special challenges for information visualization"
+\- Catherine Plaisant

 How can we best measure and evaluate information visualizations?